A guide to private renting in the UK: tenants’ rights in 2024

 Who are the neighbours?

-Neighbours can seriously affect your experience of living in a property.
+Neighbours can seriously affect your experience of living in a rented property.
 Get information on what they do and who they are – night shift workers, a family with young children, a single professional?
 If the current tenants are there, you can ask them more detailed questions about how loud they are and if they’re friendly.

 What council tax band is it in?